What is Supplemental Health Insurance and How Does it Work?

 Hospital indemnity insurance typically pays out a set amount of money to help you cover costs that come with hospital stays.
 Depending on your policy, payments may come as a lump sum or in daily or weekly installments.

-You can use hospital insurance to pay for the costs that you still have to pay with your primary medical insurance, such as your deductible, copay and coinsurance .
+You can use hospital insurance to cover the costs you are still responsible for with your primary medical insurance, such as your deductible, copays and coinsurance.

 This type of insurance helps pay for medical care and other costs after an accident.
 It typically covers emergency room and hospital stays, medical exams and other costs related to accidents not covered by your regular insurance.

-Like fixed indemnity plans, accident insurance pays you directly, usually in one lump sum, making it possible to use the money for other costs after an accident, such as lodging or transportation.
-Accident insurance usually covers broken and sprained limbs, burns, cuts, paralysis and other accidental injuries.
+Like fixed indemnity plans, accident insurance pays you directly making it possible to use the money for other costs after an accident, such as lodging or transportation.
+Accident insurance often covers broken and sprained limbs, burns, cuts, paralysis and other injuries.

-People at high risk for conditions such as heart disease, stroke and cancer should consider critical illness insurance.
+People at high risk for conditions such as heart disease, stroke and cancer may benefit from critical illness insurance.

 These plans help pay the costs associated with serious illnesses such as cancer and heart disease.
-The plans pay a lump sum for diagnoses specifically listed in the policies.
+You'll get a lump sum payment for diagnoses specifically listed in the policies.

-You should consider long-term care insurance if you're in your 50s or 60s.
+You should consider buying long-term care insurance if you're in your 50s or 60s.

 Most long-term care policies will cover home care or a stay in a nursing home, assisted living facility or adult day care center.

-Long-term care insurance helps to protect you from costs caused by long-term diseases and conditions such as Parkinson’s and Alzheimer’s diseases.
-People who have these diseases will often need to stay in an assisted living facility where they can get help with daily tasks.
+Long-term care insurance helps protect you from costs caused by long-term diseases and conditions such as Parkinson’s and Alzheimer’s.
+People who have these diseases will often need to stay in an assisted living facility, where they can get help with daily tasks.

 Breadwinners and those who work in high-risk jobs should consider getting disability insurance.